ChatrixOne/docs.chatrix.one/docs/faq.en.md

 ## Will you know if the service becomes unavailable?

-The service is monitored around the clock on many different indicators.
-Besides, I personally use it daily.
-In case of a problem I will be known within seconds.
-Therefore, you should not have to contact me to let me know that something is wrong.
-I will make sure that the problem is fixed as soon as possible.
+The service is monitored 24/7 across various indicators.
+I also use it daily, so if any issues arise, I will be notified within seconds.
+Therefore, you don’t need to contact me to report a problem; I will ensure that it is addressed promptly.

 !!! info "Information"